scottlynn73/AERMET_macOS/README.md

 3) You should have the makefile in the repo, so just type "make" in the terminal

-4) The code shoudl compile and create an aermet executable (a copy of which is in this repo already!
+4) The code should compile and create an aermet executable (a copy of which is in this repo already!

 5) Run some test cases to see if its worked.